kkauder/eic.github.io/_software/beagle.md

 #### Program Overview

-BeAGLE uses the [DPMJet](https://wiki.bnl.gov/eic/index.php/DPMJet) framework in order to handle the target (Glauber, FLUKA etc.) for ep and eA collisions but employs[PYTHIA](https://eic.github.io/software/pythia6.html) to handle the elementary interaction as a replacement for PHOJET.
+BeAGLE uses the [DPMJet](https://wiki.bnl.gov/eic/index.php/DPMJet) framework in order to handle the target (Glauber, FLUKA etc.) for ep and eA collisions but employs [PYTHIA](https://eic.github.io/software/pythia6.html) to handle the elementary interaction as a replacement for PHOJET.
 The nuclear PDF is included by linking the PYTHIA PDF library to LHAPDF which enables us access to EPS09 nuclear PDF routines.
 We have included the energy loss module PyQM, written by Accardi and Dupre and based on the quenching weights of Salgado & Wiedemann.
 This module, when turned on, applies energy loss to the partons after they have been simulated by Pythia, but before they have been hadronized.

 The original DPMJet models DTUNUC, PHOJET, QNEUTRIN are NOT available in BeAGLE.
 If you are interested in these models for pp/pA, real photoproduction, or quasi-elastic neutrino scattering, use [DPMJet](https://wiki.bnl.gov/eic/index.php/DPMJet) directly.
-The history and motivation of the use of DPMJetHybrid rather than DPMJet for eRHIC can be found [here](https://wiki.bnl.gov/eic/index.php/DpmjetHybrid#Opening_issue].
+The history and motivation of the use of DPMJetHybrid rather than DPMJet for eRHIC can be found [here](https://wiki.bnl.gov/eic/index.php/DpmjetHybrid#Opening_issue).

 A graphical demonstration of the program structure can be illustrated as follows:
 <center>